Autumn Colours of Japan | Sisterhood Womens Travel

 Miyajima - Osaka (B,D)

-A farewell dinner tonight to celebrate great times spent with new friends.
+A farewell dinner tonight to celebrate the great times spent with new friends.

 Overnight - Del Style Shinsaibashi Hotel by Daiwa Roynet (or similar)